 MS research scientist Dr. Jeffrey Huang is this year’s recipient of the Harry Weaver Neuroscience Scholar Award from the National MS Society.
-On this edition of the “Real Talk MS” podcast, they talk with Dr. Huang about his potentially groundbreaking research, as well as ask him how one becomes an MS research scientist.
+On this edition of the “Real Talk MS” podcast, Dr. Huang talks about his potentially groundbreaking research, as well as how one becomes an MS research scientist.

 Did you know that infection with about a dozen HPV types is associated with cancer among both men and women?
 Watch the HPV Did You Know? video to learn about the types of cancers caused by HPV, incidence rates in the U.S., HPV vaccination, and screening.
 For more statistics on HPV, visit cancer.gov’s HPV Fact Sheet.
 Help raise awareness about HPV by sharing this video with friends, family, and your social media networks.
 Help raise awareness about HPV!